 The Redbird Crest 100k race is an out and back course that runs from the Sugar Creek Trailhead along the Redbird River in a lollipop shape along the northern section of the Redbird Ranger District.
 There is a single start and finish location along with 9 aid stations along the course (at 5 different locations).
+The shorter 20 Mile race is a single, continuous 21 mile loop with two aid stations.

 100K Trail Race